 Project History Brays Bayou

-On March 9, 2017, Houston Parks Board—along with Mayor Sylvester Turner, the Houston Parks and Recreation Department, U.S. Department of Transportation, and University of Houston—celebrated the opening of a new 1.6 mile-segment of Brays Bayou Greenway.
+On March 9, 2017, Houston Parks Board—along with Mayor Turner, Houston Parks and Recreation Department, U.S. Department of Transportation, and University of Houston—celebrated the opening of a new 1.6 mile-segment of Brays Bayou Greenway.
 The new segment starts at Old Spanish Trail and extends west to Martin Luther King Blvd., connecting Gragg Park, Fonde Park, UH, and UH Energy Research Park.

 This project is one of six bike/pedestrian projects funded through a $15 million federal Transportation Investment Generating Economic Recovery Grant awarded to the City of Houston in 2012.
 University of Houston also made vital contributions to this project.